 It is spring and everyone is getting ready for another fun season of growing your favorite vegetables.
 You want to get off to the best start possible and that means planing your seeds in the growing medium that will ensure happy seedlings.
-But what is the best soil to start seeds?
+But what is the best soil to start vegetable seeds?

 First thing is that using soil is not the only way to start seeds.
 There are many different mediums to use.
 We will review the most popular ones.

 There are many commercially made soil to start seeds on the market.
 Not all the manufactures list the makeup of their mixture.
 However the most common ingredients include; coconut fiber, peat moss, perlite and some light fertilizer.